dlr-gtlab/genh5/examples/creating_datatypes.md

 auto type = GenH5::dataType<GenH5::Comp<QString, double>>({"my_string", "my_value"});
 ```

 Internally the function uses a `std::tuple` to create a contiguous layout.
 It calculates the offsets to each member automatically.
-If no names are provided the members will be named `"type_0"`, `"type_1"` etc.
+If no names are provided the members are named `"type_0"`, `"type_1"` etc.

 > When using `GenH5::dataType<...>` its ill-advised to use a user-defined struct as a memory buffer for reading/writing a dataset, as the size and offsets may not be identical.
 Use `GenH5::CompData<...>` instead.